ArenKDesai/Aren-s-Notes/os lec.md

 Devices like the keyboard and mouse can interact directly with I/O chip.

 ### The Canonical Device Diagram
 A device has registers: status, command, and data.
+This means that the OS